UbhiTS/ad-calendartvreminders/README.md

 ## Thank you! :raised_hands:
 If you like my work and feel gracious, you can buy me a beer below ;)

+Currently tested and working with LG Smart TVs, but it can hopefully be compatible with other Smart TVs as well.
+If the app doesn't work for you, feel free to log a bug to the repo and I'll try to fix it asap.

 <a href="https://www.buymeacoffee.com/ubhits" target="_blank">
 <img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png"